Rishi-Sundaresan/fantasy-football-gpt-using-rag/README.md

 # Fantasy Football GPT Chat Bot Using Retrieval Augmented Generation
 https://fantasy-rag-9f91dc013c3c.herokuapp.com/

-**Note**: To use this code, you need to setup and add your own API Keys to rag.py and data_retrieval.py.
-The website runs from a different private repo with valid API keys.
-This repo may be out of date with the repository used for running that website.

 ## Summary
 This repository runs a GPT-based chatbot that uses retrieval augmentation generation (RAG) to provide real time answers to fantasy football related questions.
 As of 08/25/24, we currently use GPT-4o-mini as the core GPT model in our RAG app.
 Below is an example of a conversation, note that it has real time injury data and analysis.